sv222/cloud-engineer-interview-questions/README.md

 ### Explain the AWS Elastic Transcoder service.

-AWS Elastic Transcoder is a service that encodes media files for delivery across a variety of devices and platforms.
-Elastic Transcoder supports a variety of input and output formats, including MP4, HLS, and MPEG-DASH.
+AWS Elastic Transcoder was a service that encoded media files for delivery across a variety of devices and platforms, supporting formats such as MP4, HLS, and MPEG-DASH.
+AWS discontinued Elastic Transcoder on November 13, 2025, and recommends AWS Elemental MediaConvert for transcoding workloads.

 Elastic Transcoder can be used to encode media files for delivery on websites, mobile devices, and streaming devices.
 Elastic Transcoder can also be used to encode media files for long-term storage.